-A predictive model was not used to calculate the dissolved oxygen TMDL due to the 7Q10 flow being zero.
-The TBODu WLA has been set to zero.
-The LA portion of the TMDL was calculated by setting the background TBODu concentration to 2.0 mg/l and using Equation 1 to find the load.
-Equation 1 was also used to calculate the TMDL for TP and TN.
+A predictive model was not used to calculate the TMDL due to the 7Q10 flow being zero.
+Equation 1 was used to calculate the TMDL for TP and TN.
 The target concentration was used with the average flow for the watershed to determine the TMDL.